percona/percona-xtradb-cluster/doc/source/howtos/proxysql.rst

 ProxySQL can be configured either using the :file:`/etc/proxysql.cnf` file or through the admin interface.
-The recommended way to configure ProxySQL is using the admin interface.
-This way you can change the configuration dynamically (without having to restart the proxy).
+Using the admin interface is preferable, because it allows you to change the configuration dynamically (without having to restart the proxy).

 To connect to the ProxySQL admin interface, you need a ``mysql`` client.